1964–65 NBA season: East

 The NBA had six playoff teams that year, with the second and third place teams from each division, East and West, meeting in the first round.
 The winners of this play-in round would then meet the division winners to decide the finalists.

 Cincinnati, which had no real center, could not deal with Chamberlain, so Philadelphia advanced three games to one.
 But the 76ers, despite three All Stars alongside their giant star, could not unseat the champion Celtics, who held off Philly by a single point in Game 7 when John Havlicek stole the ball in the final seconds.

 West

-In the West, which produced no NBA champions from 1959–1970, Baltimore upset the injured St. Louis Hawks to meet Los Angeles.
+In the West, which produced no NBA champions from 1959 to 1970, Baltimore upset the injured St. Louis Hawks to meet Los Angeles.
 The Lakers overcame the Bullets' three 20-point scorers to meet Boston in the Finals.

 Finals

 It was the fourth time the two teams had met in the Finals since 1958.

 Laker star Elgin Baylor was lost to a knee injury just five minutes into the playoffs.
 The Lakers had no answer for Bill Russell inside as well.
 But Laker star Jerry West courageously tried to keep his team alive by averaging over 40 points through the Lakers 11 playoff games.

 The balance and depth of Boston was too much for that.